BUSINESS EXCELLENCE AND MANAGEMENT

 Reporting standards

 Authors of original research should present the research in an accurate manner and discuss the objectives and significance level of the results.
 The data underlying the research should be presented in the most accurate way.
 A research article should contain enough details and references to allow other researchers to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.
+The responsibility for the opinions expressed in articles belongs to the authors.

 Originality and Plagiarism